MicrosoftDocs/power-platform/power-platform/solution-templates/it/appointment-booking/install-and-configure.md

 There are three security roles:

-- **IT Base - IT Template Admin** - Assign this role to an admin who needs to perform specific admin tasks such as localizing strings and monitoring for errors.
+- **IT Base - IT Base User** - Assign this role to an admin who needs to perform specific admin tasks such as localizing strings and monitoring for errors.

 - **Appointment Booking – Admin** - Assign this role to the manager who needs to manage your organization's shared calendars and appointment data.
 This security role has access to both the Appointment Booking Administrator app and the Appointment Booking app.